SamMajumder/Yield_forecast_Sunflowers_Shiny/README.md

 ## Usage 🛠️

+The app is deployed here[https://sammajumder.shinyapps.io/SunScope/]

-To use Sunscope, follow these steps:
+To use Sunscope locally, follow these steps:

 1. Launch the application from your R environment.
 2. Select the desired emissions scenario and input parameters.